Tag: euphemism

 Cut the cheese

 English Idiom: Cut the cheese Hello there.
-Today’s idiom is definitely a very informal one.
-You definitely do not want to cut the cheese in an elevator.
-Cutting the cheese is something you should not do on a date with your girlfriend.
+Today’s idiom is a very informal one.
+You do not want to cut the cheese in an elevator.
+It would help if you did not cut the cheese on a date with your girlfriend.
 Never cut the cheese in your wife’s futon.
-Cutting the cheese is not…
+Cutting the cheese is not a…

 Do your Business

-English Idiom: Do your Business Sometimes an idiom and a euphemism can be very similar.
+English Idiom: Do Your Business Sometimes, an idiom and a euphemism can be very similar.
 Some people feel uncomfortable talking about using the toilet.
 So, a unique idiom to use in this situation is to say that someone is doing their business.
-Some people, instead of saying that they were using the toilet, will say…
+Instead of saying that they were using the toilet, some people will say…